warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 ![[PXL_20240823_172548888.MP.jpg]]
 _Comfy_

 I'd guesstimate spending north of $1000 just on supplies, on 40 (+/-5) items in total.
 Most items were purchased via Amazon.
-I didn't get fancy with outfits - I just bought the basics using cheap Amazon fashion.
-So, $1000 was the rough figure of buying the bare minimum amount of supplies required for me to consider myself overprepared.
+I didn't get fancy with outfits -- I just bought the basics using cheap Amazon fashion.
+So, $1000 is the rough figure of buying the bare minimum amount of supplies required for me to consider myself overprepared.

 Water is also worth mentioning -- campers are advised to pack roughly 1.5 gallons per day they'll be at the burn -- but I didn't do this as Infinite Love provides water infrastructure.